lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ### 3.10.23.6 Software Limits Change

 This can be done using the settings pages available in the EUI.
+This has been extensively tested.

 ### 3.10.23.7 Power Up/Reboot

 For rebooting different tools are available, but a whole reboot from the EUI is not possible, there are procedures for rebooting the system properly to reduce shutdown times.
+This has been extensively tested.

 Additionally, there are both luminous and audible indication when an axis (AZ or EL) is enabled.
 This was requested by Rubin.

 ## 3.10.24 Natural Frequency Avoidance

 This was addressed during the axes tunning.
+This has been extensively tested.

 ## 3.10.25 Hydrostatic Bearings

 The OSS can be commanded by the CSC/EUI/HHD and the corresponding telemetry is stored and published to the CSC.
+This has been extensively tested.

 ## 3.10.26 M1M3 Mirror Cover